-Many people we work with want to live in the “city areas” of Miami so this usually means Brickell, Downtown Miami, Midtown Miami or South Beach (a neighborhood of Miami Beach).
-After all many people who move to Miami, move here for the beaches and city attractions.
+Many of our new clients want to live in the “city areas” of Miami so this generally means they are asking about Brickell, Downtown Miami, Midtown Miami or South Beach (a neighborhood of Miami Beach).

 The far right yellow area is the South Beach neighborhood of Miami Beach.